Omnibus bill

 An omnibus bill is a proposed law that covers a number of diverse or unrelated topics.
 Omnibus is derived from Latin and means "to, for, by, with or from everything".
 An omnibus bill is a single document that is accepted in a single vote by a legislature but packages together several measures into one or combines diverse subjects.

+Many legislatures may have a tradition of extensive deliberation and debate prior to the adoption of laws, which can postpone passage of necessary legislation.
+Thus, in order to pass all desired laws within a reasonable timeframe, they are consolidated into a single bill and voted on quickly, typically near the end of a legislative session.

-Because of their large size and scope, omnibus bills limit opportunities for debate and scrutiny.
+Because of their large size and scope, omnibus bills limit opportunities for debate and scrutiny on the actual final bill.
 Historically, omnibus bills have sometimes been used to pass controversial amendments.
 For this reason, some consider omnibus bills to be anti-democratic.

 United States

 In the United States, omnibus bills are sometimes known as "Big Ugly" bills.
 Examples include reconciliation bills, combined appropriations bills, and private relief and claims bills.

 Appropriations legislation

 Omnibus legislation is routinely used by the United States Congress to group together the budgets of all departments in one year in an omnibus spending bill.
 For example, the Omnibus Budget Reconciliation Act of 1993 was designed to help reduce the federal deficit by approximately $496 billion over five years through restructuring of the tax code.